rercek/Q_sensor-review/README.md

 **A bias of ~8% (mean/median values) of both humidity sensors in the Q_sensors compared to other sensors is present.**

-**Since the relative humidity depends on the room temperature, this bias is probably linked to the temperature one which was for these sensors (AHT20 & SDC40) nearly the same (+/- 4°C).
+**Since the relative humidity depends on the room temperature, this bias is probably linked to the temperature one which was, for these sensors (AHT20 & SDC40), nearly the same (+/- 4°C).
 The [following analysis](./src/analyze.ipynb) seems to prove this hypothesis by computing the absolute humidity ((k)g/m³) from the relative humidity (%) and temperature (K) (based on this [source](https://www.omnicalculator.com/physics/absolute-humidity)) where the mean absolute humidities of AHT20, SDC40 and other sensors are very close.**

 ### CO2